 What are the stages of baby development?
-To get a good start on a new life, you will need to attend to some key activities, that will help with the physical development of newborn babies.
+To get an excellent start on a new life, you will need to attend to some key activities, that will help with the physical development of newborn babies.

 You can make a small poster for baby’s bassinet that has a black and white checkerboard pattern.
 It will give them something to look at and explore and will help to develop their eyesight.
 Watch as your child interacts with these items and you will see infant development in action.

-Breastfeeding is important in an infant’s development.
+Breastfeeding is vital in an infant’s development.
 Your baby will be meeting many developmental milestones and will need the nutrition that only you can give to help them along the way.
-Breastfeeding has advantages in cognitive development and this will also increase the rate at which your child will meet these milestones for babies.
-Read the advantages of breastfeeding here, where we discuss the importance of breast milk in connection with your baby’s development.
+Breastfeeding has advantages in cognitive development, and this will also increase the rate at which your child will meet these milestones for babies.
+Find the benefits of breastfeeding here, where we discuss the importance of breast milk in connection with your baby’s development.

 Milestones for babies include… Interacting with others, sitting up, crawling, and many other skills.
 You can get your baby to understand that the world around him/her is a safe place for them to be in, you should be able to achieve this through touch and by meeting baby’s other needs.
 In this process, you will become important to them, and they will become important to you.
 The process happens rapidly, so don’t blink.

 By Catherine England

 Did you know that the way you change your baby's diaper could be causing his/her colic symptoms?
 Learn more about the diaper changing method that prevents colic.

 Want to share your experience in the development of newborn babies?